 What does co-production mean?

 Co-production is an essential part of Manchester Local Offer.
 It isn’t just about listening to parents and young people, it’s working together to co-create and co-design what’s on offer.
-For example, parents came forward with creative and innovative ideas for our summer SEND Community Offer in 2020 and 2021.
+For example, parents and young people have played a big part in our SEND Community Offer, the free activities programme over school holidays.

 In March 2018, we came together with Manchester Parent Carer Forum (MPCF), Manchester Parent Champions and many others from health, education, social care and voluntary groups to co-produce the SEND Co-production Charter.
 This highlights our shared values and principles and is a commitment from us all to make sure co-production underpins everything we do.